shapeshed/shapeshed.com/content/posts/improving_image_quality_in_photoshop.md

-{
-  "title": "Improving image quality in Photoshop", "date": "2007-05-21T00:00:00+01:00",
++++
+date = "2007-05-21T00:00:00+01:00"
-  "description": "Often clients deliver images that are not really good enough for use on the web.
-Photoshop comes with some less well known features that can improve image quality drastically in a couple of clicks. ", "tags": [
+description = "Often clients deliver images that are not really good enough for use on the web.
+Photoshop comes with some less well known features that can improve image quality drastically in a couple of clicks. " tags = ["Design", "Photoshop"] title = "Improving image quality in Photoshop"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## A word of warning